BURGLARS forced their way into a church and a pub garden and caused hundreds of pounds worth of damage.

 They took tools from the Chapelhay Tavern and broke a vestry window at the Hope United Reformed Church in Weymouth.

-A Dorset Police spokesman said the break-ins – which took place on the same night – could be linked and forensic teams have been searching for clues at both crime scenes.
+A Dorset Police spokesman said the break-ins – which took place on the same night – could be linked and forensic teams have been searching for clues at

 Church elder Geoff Tizzard-King spent hours after the break-in cleaning up the mess and said a replacement window will cost £230 – which will have to come from church funds.